 If you’re doing any big hikes, you may want to bring a pair of comfortable hiking boots or shoes like this Merrell pair.

 These aren’t essential, but some people may find then useful.
-This past year I spent a lot of time swimming in rivers, visiting the Devil’s Pool and playing in waterfalls, so having water shoes I bought this cheap pair and they have saved my delicate feet.
-If you have Teva’s (or similar) you probably won’t need these.
+This past year I spent a lot of time swimming in rivers, visiting the Devil’s Pool and playing in waterfalls, so having water shoes saved my delicate feet.
+I bought this cheap pair but if you have Teva’s (or similar) you probably won’t need these.

 The sun can be strong, so protect your face and neck with a hat.
 Good for safaris, boat trips, at the beach, hiking etc. One that won’t easily blow off your head easily when in an open moving vehicle is good.